war4tek/C_Sharp_Bingo/README.md

 ![The Bingo Board!](BingoBoard.jpg)

 Bingo is a game I played as a child.
 I used to go with my parents to the Bingo hall.
 Occasionlly I would play with the other kids that were there, but most of the time I would join my parents and play the games.
 I created the game so that I could play with my kids.
+The audio clips are recordings of my children calling the numbers.

 It's an easy game.
 You pick a card or card(s).
 There is a Bingo caller who calls the numbers, from 1 - 75, until someone gets a bingo.
 Various games are played.
 A traditional Bingo game is played by getting all numbers that form a straight line, diagonal or four corners.
 The player yells out Bingo, the numbers are checked to verify that the Bingo is valid, if so, the game ends and a new game begins, if the Bingo is not valid, the game continues until there is a valid winner.